-AGV:118 Animal Anatomy and Physiology I
+AGV:118 Veterinary Technology Animal Anatomy and Physiology I 4.0 cr.

 This course introduces the student to the basic concepts of an animal's form, structure, and function.
 These concepts are then used to study the gross anatomy, microscopic anatomy, and physiology of the animal body.
 The lab section of the class will give the student an in depth look at the gross anatomy of tissue types and organ systems to help them understand how the body works as a machine.
 (59.4 Lec.
 Hrs.)
 Prerequisite: AGV:119, BIO:114